emilc97/Car-Simulation/README.txt

 - Cross platform: build system make.

 [DESCRIPTION]
-The application is implemented using 2 abstract base classes:
+The application is implemented using one abstract base class Vehicle.
-- Vehicle
-- Trajectory
-Each vehicle implements as set of basic methods, such as left, right, forward and back.
-But also includes a 'trajectory system' which specializes the vehicle for movement in terms of post increment/ decrement operators.
-E.g., operator-- could indicate rotation in anti clock-wise direction (north->west->south->east).
+Each vehicle implements as set of basic methods, purely virtual, such as left, right, forward and back.
+Additionally, the cardinal points are managed via overloaded ++ and -- operators for wrap-around behaviour.
+This natively moves from South-> South West ->West .. and vice versa for ++ and -- respectively.
+The operators could be used each time left/right is called (e.g., Car) or be managed more intelligently depending on the vehicle and derived class specialization.

-A vehicle requires concrete trajectory class (publicly inherited).
-A room requires an vehicle for construction, either via raw-pointer, smart pointer, move semantics, forwarding or rvalue.
+Each vehicle holds a coordinate system instantiated using a template parameter.
+This enables support for movement in both floating point and integral grid.
+The vehicle allows for public access of its template parameter as 'value_type'.

+The Room requires a concrete type of class Vehicle.
+This means that all the purely virtual methods needs to be properly overridden.
+The Room uses the inherent left(), back(), forward(), right() methods to move the vehicle.
+The type for the underlying vehicle coordinate system is obtained from the Vehicle<T>::value_type.
+This ensures that methods that uses parameters from the vehicle can work for all types of vehicles.
+Independent of which template type they were instantiated with.

 [Overloaded Constructors]
 The Room class provides a set of overloaded constructors to support